 Tata Steel confirms 1,000 job cuts in UK as talks with workers kick off

-Tata Steel Europe said it had begun consultations with the European Works Council (EWC) on Wednesday on restructuring plans for its business, which would include up to 3,000 job losses – 1,000 of which will be in the UK.
-The job cuts had been announced by the Indian steel major last week as part of a wider transformation programme as it blamed ongoing losses and continued global headwinds faced by the steel industry.
+Tata Steel Europe has begun consultations with the European Works Council (EWC) on restructuring plans for its business, which would include up to 3,000 job losses - 1,000 of which will be in the UK.
+The job cuts were announced by the Indian steel major last week as part of a wider transformation program as it blamed ongoing losses and continued global headwinds faced by the steel industry.

-"As part of the comprehensive set of proposals, Tata Steel Europe intends to lower employment costs," the company statement said.
+"As part of the comprehensive set of proposals, Tata Steel Europe intends to lower employment costs," the company said in a statement on Wednesday.
 "This is expected to lead to an estimated reduction in employee numbers of up to 3,000, about two-thirds of which would be management and office-based roles.
 Up to 1,600 are expected in the Netherlands, 1,000 in the UK and 350 elsewhere in the world," it said.

 Tata Steel said it aims to build a financially strong and sustainable European business, able to make the investments required to accelerate innovation and the company's journey towards carbon-neutral steelmaking.
 Tata Steel in Europe CEO, Henrik Adam, said: "I'm very proud to see the dedication of everyone in this business, determined to succeed even in the face of a very tough market.
 I also understand and appreciate colleagues' concerns about these proposals.